EmpathyApp/EmpathyApp/docs/dependencies/defects.md

 Problems when creating a custom php.ini from cPanel | Hosting (arvixe) | This may be necessary if we want to upload files larger than 2MB or if we want to disable "magic quotes"
 File and dir permissions for enabling upload | WP / Hosting (arvixe) |
 Automated emails not sent | Arvixe | Automated emails were caught in an *outbound* spam filter, this has now been fixed by arvixe but of course *could happen again* if we create a new hosting account
-Fetching data from website with regexp | PHP | "What ever you do: Don't use regular expressions to parse HTML or bad things will happen.
-Use a parser instead." [*link*](http://stackoverflow.com/questions/2019892/extract-data-from-website-via-php)
 Problems with xdebug on arvixe/remote? | arvixe | An arvixe support person said that they [*"strongly recommend"*](http://forum.arvixe.com/smf/general/xdebug/) not to use their server for debugging
 **PHP injection** | |
-One extra db row for each form submit | Ninja forms | Because of this we are making our own forms (at the time of writing) ~~"undefined variable return_value on line 406"~~ | Neat Skype Status pro/v2 | Minor bug known to the developer of nss, doesn't seem to affect functionality.
+~~"undefined variable return_value on line 406"~~ | Neat Skype Status pro/v2 | Minor bug known to the developer of nss, doesn't seem to affect functionality.
 UPDATE: Now Tord has fixed this problem for the file that is available on google drive
 **Neat skype status calls empathizer even if she is logged out** | Neat Skype Status pro/v2 | the empathizer will be in the queue and will be called last (second to last?)
 Stripe error in Firebug for users who are not registered | Stripe | ```POST https://checkout.stripe.com/api/account/lookup Aborted``` This error is expected since a call will be made to the Stripe servers to see if the user already has an account.
 There is nothing to do for us at Empathy App about this, I've verified this with one of the Stripe devs
-"it looks like the actual version of the installation is 4.1.1 and not 4.1" | cPanel/Softaculous | -
+Update available reported even though we already have the new version | cPanel/Softaculous | Ex: "it looks like the actual version of the installation is 4.1.1 and not 4.1"
-Undefined property: WP_Query::$post | cPanel error log | Might be a problem with a wp plugin, seends to be wp-releated at least
+Undefined property: WP_Query::$post | cPanel error log | Might be a problem with a wp plugin, seems to be wp-releated at least
-Notice: Undefined variable: integrated_class in /home/peijman/public_html/wp-content/plugins/neat-skype-status-pro/neat-skype-status-pro.php on line 413 | NSS | Not seen on the dev sites
+Notice: Undefined variable: integrated_class in /home/peijman/public_html/wp-content/plugins/neat-skype-status-pro/neat-skype-status-pro.php on line 413 | NSS |
 Delay when sending multiple emails | Arvixe |
-10-15 s before call goes through | skype |
+Approx. 15 s before call goes through | NSS/skype |
 Status limited on Android phones to available and invisible | Android |
 Showing on web is unavailable in Android | Android |